marcusmr15/professional-portfolio/README.md

 ## Description

-The refactoring of this webpage intends to ensure the website's accessibility features, provide a detailed description of the website's title, and ensure that the HTML's code elements are concise and follow logical structuring independent of the page’s styling.
+This webpage intends to showcase the skills and coding abilities of its programmer, Marcos Munoz by displaying advanced usage of the HTML and CSS coding languages

 [Click here to view the live webpage](https://marcusmr15.github.io/professional-portfolio/)